 Click

-Create a new service
+Create service

-, and complete these details:- In the
+, and update your preferences:- In the

 Select Your Cloud Service Provider